igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
-The return value of `send` is not checked.
-As a result if the send failed, the ether will be locked in the contract.
+The return value of `send` is not checked, so if the send fails, the Ether will be locked in the contract.
-If `send` is used to prevent blocking operations, consider logging the failed sent.
+If `send` is used to prevent blocking operations, consider logging the failed `send`.

 ### Recommendation
-Ensure that the return value of send is checked or logged.
+Ensure that the return value of `send` is checked or logged.

 ## Uninitialized local variables
 ### Configuration